 Just after you cross the river, veer left toward North Fork Park. again at the North Fork Park sign.
-Follow the main campground road past a 1.8 miles on the main North Fork Park road from where you turned off the main road.
+At the campground entry gate, you can 1.8 miles on the main North Fork Park road from where you turned off the main road.
 Look for a the trailhead sign on your right.
 Pull into the little loop and park.
-The trail crosses the road just a few feet the parking area.
+Connect to the trail on the north side of the parking area.